samarasimhapeyala/Time-Series-Forecasting/README.md

 Stock Price forecasting using time series techniques and LSTM.

-## 📁 Project Structure
+# 📁 Project Structure

 This repository contains the following folders:

-1. **Stock Market Forecasting**
-   Techniques and methods for stock market price prediction.
-# 📈 Stock Market Prediction and Forecasting Using Stacked LSTM
+## 1. 📈 Stock Market Prediction and Forecasting Using Stacked LSTM

 This project predicts and forecasts stock prices using Stacked Long Short-Term Memory (LSTM) networks, a type of recurrent neural network (RNN) well-suited for time-series data.